vctrubio/script_automate_indesigns_sdk/documentation.md

 ## EXECUTION

-- create from contentful's API -> fetch properties (--make create)
+- create from contentful's API -> fetch properties
 - parse properties -> create indesign file (for easy UI modifications)
-- read from indesign to create pdf (--make save)
+- read from indesign to create pdf
 - script to automate, single or multiple properties

+## MAKE CMDS

+- prod | the ultimate production cmd
+- apple | predfined osascript run
+- save | save script to indesign dir for use
+- create | create directories from contentfus API JSON Request
+- read | execute the pdfs and indesign's from (create's directory)